Stray (video game): Critical response

-Stray received "generally favorable reviews" according to review aggregator Metacritic, based on 99 reviews for PlayStation 5 and 41 reviews for Windows.
+Stray received "generally favorable" reviews, according to review aggregator Metacritic, and 86% of critics recommended the game according to OpenCritic.
+In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with one critic awarding the game a perfect 10.
 Chris Scullion of Video Games Chronicle considered it one of Annapurna Interactive's best releases, and Andrew Webster of The Verge named it among the best games of the year to date.
 VG247's Kelsey Raynor described it as "a touching tale of loss, loneliness, environmental destruction", and Ars Technica's Sam Machkovech declared it a blend of the "eerie, atmospheric exploration" of Half-Life (1998) and the "childlike whimsy of a classic Studio Ghibli film".